 Litigation is not as common as you might think.
 People usually only go to court when there are major complications: when there are significant assets involved when dividing privately held businesses, and when their lifestyles are at stake, for example.

 Regardless of how complicated or simple your property division issue may be, it is imperative that you seek the legal assistance of a reliable and experienced property division attorney.
 You cannot usually expect the other side to be open and honest during divorce, and there are significant opportunities and risks you might not foresee without dedicated counsel.

 We can help ensure that your financial interests are protected.
-At the Law Office of Fedor Kozlov, P.C., our property division attorneys have helped many clients get fair property settlement in divorce and achieve a better position for their post-divorce life.
+At the Law Office of Fedor Kozlov, P.C., our property division attorneys have helped many clients get fair property settlements in divorce and achieve the best possible positions for their post-divorce life.

 In most divorce cases, the court divides property using the equitable distribution approach.
 Equitable doesn’t necessarily mean equal division; it refers to “fair” distribution.
 There are several factors on which the court decides what is equitable in each divorce case.
 They include:

 - The source of certain assets: Special cases, such as inheritances or personal injury settlements, could influence the amount to which each spouse is entitled.

 - Marriage length: Couples with longer marriages tend to have more intertwined finances and interdependent support structures.